• Home

 Described as a "beacon of hope," Dottie continues to inspire, with her compassionate supporters often sharing how her updates bring them a much-needed boost of serotonin!
 Dottie has gained a global following of people who enjoy her videos, photos, stories and sassy, charming little personality.

-Dottie is a Brussels Griffon born in 2019 with canine dwarfism and several other medical conditions (noted below).
-Dottie lives in New Zealand and was born as one of three puppies.
-Sadly, a small male died within his first few weeks of life.
-Her litter-sister is average-sized, as were her Griffon parents.
+Dottie is a Brussels Griffon born in May 2019 with canine dwarfism and several other medical conditions (noted below).
+Dottie lives in New Zealand.
+Dot was born as one of three puppies.
+Sadly, her smaller brother died within his first few weeks of life, but litter-sister is average-sized, as are her Griffon parents.
 Dottie’s followers enjoy watching her thrive despite her challenges.
 With her sassy attitude, Dottie is a great example of how well special needs pets can live despite any limitations.

-Since being adopted at 5 months old in 2019, Dottie has lived with her humans, biological mum (Emily), several Chihuahua “siblings,” and a rotating crew of foster dogs from New Zealand Chihuahua Rescue Trust.
+Since being adopted at 5-6 months old, Dottie has lived with her humans, as well as her biological mum (Emily), and several Chihuahua “siblings,” in addition to a rotating crew of foster dogs from New Zealand Chihuahua Rescue Trust.
 In 2017, Dottie's humans founded a registered New Zealand charity dedicated to helping toy breed dogs.
-Dottie quickly became a friendly little ambassador for the rescue and began to feature on their social media, she was a hit!
+Dottie quickly became a friendly little ambassador for the rescue and began to feature on their social media.

-Dottie began her online journey with a "just for fun" Instagram page on 30th March 2020, to share her unique little life and medical updates with those interested.
-What started as a small way to keep supporters updated, quickly grew into a global community of dog-lovers that adore her resilience, personality, and unique charm.
+Dottie began her online journey with a "just for fun" Instagram page on 30th March 2020.
+The goal was to share her unique little life and medical updates with those interested.
+What started as a small way to keep family and friends updated, quickly grew into a global community of dog-lovers that adore her resilience, personality, and unique charm.

 Medical Conditions:

 Although she leads a wonderful life, Dottie has a complex medical history which requires a unique level of care.
-Dottie has a team of specialist vets, including neurologists and physiotherapists, involved to assist her.
-After numerous consults, MRI's and other diagnostics, Dottie has been diagnosed with the following:
+Dottie has a team of medical professionals involved to assist her.
+Following advice and other diagnostics, Dottie has been diagnosed with the following:

-• Achondroplasia (or referred to by vets as "Extreme Dwarfism diagnosed in 2020)
+• Achondroplasia (referred to as "Extreme Dwarfism diagnosed in 2020)

-• Eyes - ectopic cilia in the left eye (Dottie had surgery to remove part of this in November 2021)
+• Eyes - ectopic cilia in the left eye (surgically removed in November 2021)

-• Hips - Hip dysplasia, deformed bones within her hips mean it is not fused together correctly
+• Hip dysplasia - Dottie has deformed bones within her hips mean it is not fused together correctly

-• Hips - Her pelvis hasn’t formed correctly (some of it is made of cartilage not bone) and it’s not fused together, so essentially always broken.
+• Her pelvis hasn’t formed correctly (some made of cartilage not bone) and it’s not fused together.

 • Forearms - Shortened ulna syndrome (the reason why her "arms" appear different, in conjunction with the below).